The Best Gym App in 2026: What to Actually Look For

 Menos was built to be exactly that app.

-AI gym app for iPhone.
+The lifting RPG for iPhone.
 Progressive overload, automated.
-One tap to log a set. $10/month, 7-day free trial.
+One tap to log a set.
+Level a pixel-art character while you train. $6.99/month, 7-day free trial.

 See the app